 Credit cards are useful tools, helping you make purchases, earn rewards, and build your credit.
 In order to reap the positive benefits, make sure to use your credit cards responsibly — including by keeping your credit utilization low.
 Given how credit utilization affects credit score, it may be worth exploring ways to manage your current utilization in order to lower it.

 One way to lower your credit utilization is to increase your overall credit limit, which you can do when you get a credit card.
 If you’re looking for a credit card that suits your needs, consider SoFi’s credit card.
-For a limited time, new credit card holders† who also sign up for a SoFi Checking and Savings with direct deposit can start earning 3% cash back rewards on all eligible credit card purchases for 365 days*.
-Offer ends 12/31/23.
+The SoFi Credit Card offers unlimited 2% cash back on all eligible purchases.
+There are no spending categories or reward caps to worry about.1

 What is a good credit utilization ratio?